PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 |x|M|S|D|K|C|D|S|M|x|
 |x|x|x|x|x|x|x|x|x|x|
 ## Beginning of the Game
 If at least 1 Player is using The Party as their Battalion, each Player not using The Party as their Battalion gets 2 Supporters as Full-depth Reinforcements.
+## Additional Note
-2 Players playing The Perfect Balance Battalion as a team are considered 1 Player for the purposes of this rule.
+2 Players playing The Perfect Balance Battalion as a team are considered 1 Player for the purposes of these rules.